Lesson 26 of 55: Multimodal MCP – Images, PDFs, and Audio With Google Gemini

 What to Check Right Now

-- Check the Agents SDK version – the SDK is actively developed.
-Pin the version in package.json and read the changelog when upgrading:
+• Check the Agents SDK version – the SDK is actively developed.
+Pin the version in package.json and read the changelog when upgrading: npm install @openai/agents.

-OpenAI Streaming Completions and Structured Outputs with MCP Tools
+Lesson 18 of 55: OpenAI Streaming and Structured Outputs With MCP Tools

 Tool calling with a single round-trip response is the entry point.
 But production MCP applications need streaming – the ability to show intermediate results to users as the model thinks – and structured outputs, which guarantee that the model’s final answer conforms to a schema you define.
 This lesson adds both to your OpenAI + MCP integration, covering the streaming tool call parsing mechanics and the structured output patterns that prevent hallucinated schemas in production.